MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast.md

 ---
-Description: Learn how to send a local toast notification from UWP apps and handle the user clicking the toast.
+description: Learn how to send a local toast notification from UWP apps and handle the user clicking the toast.
 title: Send a local toast notification from UWP apps ms.assetid: E9AB7156-A29E-4ED7-B286-DA4A6E683638
 label: Send a local toast notification from UWP apps